Contagious Illness & COVID at Camp

 Can I request that my child be in a cabin only with those who are vaccinated?

 No. Making cabin placements is a highly complex process with many factors to consider.
-Grouping kids by vaccination status would lead to issues of exclusion and would unfairly impact those who, for many reasons, are not able to get a vaccine prior to camp.
+Grouping kids by vaccination status would lead to issues of exclusion and would unfairly impact those who, for many reasons, are not able to get vaccinated.